History of the University of Notre Dame: Early history

 Notre Dame began as a primary and secondary school, but soon received its official college charter from the Indiana General Assembly on January 15, 1844.
 Under the charter the school was officially named the University of Notre Dame du Lac, which means University of Our Lady of the Lake.
 Although the university was originally only for male students, the female-only Saint Mary's College was founded by the Sisters of the Holy Cross near Notre Dame in 1844.
 More students attended the college and the first degrees were awarded in 1849.
 Additionally, the university was expanded with new buildings allowing more students and faculty to live, study, and eat at the university.

 During the early years, Notre Dame faced many hardships.
 Fires were relatively common and often disastrous.
-In 1849 the Manual Labor School was completely destroyed.
+In 1849, the Manual Labor School was completely destroyed.
 In 1855, the original log cabins (the one built by Fr.
 Badin and the one built by Fr.
 Sorin in 1843), which were then being used as stables, burned and the farm equipment and storehouse were destroyed.
-In the 19th century a stream drained excess water from Saint Mary's Lake into the Saint Joseph River.
+In the 19th century, a stream drained excess water from Saint Mary's Lake into the Saint Joseph River.
 A farmer who owned the adjoining property built a dam to power a mill, and this backed up water onto the land around and between the Notre Dame lakes and created a swampland, perfect for breeding flies and mosquitoes.
 Rev. Sorin became convinced that the swamp was the source of malaria, cholera and typhus outbreaks that afflicted the college.
 In 1855, following another two disease fatalities, Sorin convinced the farmer to sell him the land with the dammed stream, but the farmer hastily left town before completing the transaction.
 Enraged, Sorin sent a half-dozen of his strongest religious brothers to demolish the dam by hand.
 The farmer quickly sealed the deal under the original agreed-upon terms.
 The marsh was drained, the land dried up, and the diseases disappeared.

 In 1857, Rev. Basil Moreau, founder and Superior General of the Congregation of Holy Cross, made his only visit to the University of Notre Dame and Saint Mary's College.
 With each new president, new academic programs were offered and new buildings were built to accommodate these programs.
 The original Main Building built by Fr.
 Sorin just after he arrived was replaced by a larger "Main Building" in 1865, which housed the university's administration, classrooms, and dormitories.
 Beginning in 1873, a library collection was started by Father Lemonnier.
-By 1879 it had grown to ten thousand volumes that were housed in the Main Building.
+By 1879, it had grown to ten thousand volumes that were housed in the Main Building.

+The charter was amended by the Indiana General Assembly on March 8, 1873.